Cast Iron Salmon

 Storage instructions

-To store.
-Store leftover cooked salmon in an airtight container in the fridge for up to 2 days.
+To store: Leftovers should be stored in an airtight container in the refrigerator for 2-3 days.

-To reheat.
-Reheat the salmon in a covered pan over medium heat or preheated oven (200C/400F) for several minutes.
+To reheat: Reheat the salmon in a covered pan over medium high heat or preheated oven (200C/400F) until warm.

 Frequently asked questions